saabgeek04/SystemsSAC/README.md

 <img src='https://ardupilot.org/planner/_images/mission_planner_screen_flight_plan.jpg'>

 As you can see in the screenshot above, Mission planner will allow me to create a set of waypoints which my rover will use GPS to navigate to.
 Mission planner will also be able to show my FPV camera footage in its HUD if needed, but I could also do a VLC stream if I needed.

+## The Payload
+My initial ideas for the payload so far have been to deliver a cylinder about the size of a 600ml water bottle or maybe a pringles can.
+The payload will be secured to the vehicle via a custom designed clamping system.
+I am considering using a seatbelt style strap + tensioner as well, which would allow me to secure multiple types of package.

+### A Cylinder?
+Why not a box
+I am choosing to use a cylinder for a couple of reasons, primarily because they are very easy for a human to hold due to the shape.
+It also gives me a fun engineering challenge in terms of securing it as it is more complex and less conventional compared to a box.
+A cylindrical payload could also be transported via other methods, and would be far better for transporting liquids for human consumption (who knows, someone could really really need a bottle of mount franklin!).